lfarroco/verbo-lang/README.md

 - [ ] Define how interfaces should operate
 - [ ] Define interaction with existing code
 - [ ] Define "skills" like HTTP requests, file operations, etc.
-- [ ] Add other AI providers (OpenAI, Llama, your personal AI, etc.)
+- [ ] Add other AI providers (Claude, Llama, your personal AI, etc.)
 - [ ] Feed generated files into a static code analyzer to check for common issues
 - [ ] Add support for more languages
 - [ ] Add support for application types (cli, web api, web app, mobile app)
 - [ ] Generate tests based on the comments
 - [ ] Get the model to analyze the code and suggest improvements
+- [ ] Have the AI generate an AST instead of code, allowing for more focused code generation in a separate step